 Splitting Measure for the Mouse Event Component:

-… looks like this in AppMon:
+This looks like the following in AppMon:

 User interface item changed events